The-going/evlproject/content/dovetail/altsched/_index.md

-As a result, real-time core applications in user-space benefit from the common Linux programming model - including virtual memory protection -, and still have access to the regular Linux services when carrying out non time-critical work.
+As a result, real-time core applications in user-space benefit from the common Linux programming model - including virtual memory protection -, and still have access to the main kernel services when carrying out non time-critical work.

 TBC.